Jagadish-116/VulnOrchestrator/README.md

  Static Analysis Integration: Add lightweight SAST (Static Application Security Testing) tools into the workflow loop to audit code files alongside active network infrastructure audits.

 ## 📜 License
-Distributed under the MIT License.
+Distributed under the GNU GPLv3 License.
 See LICENSE for more information.

 ## 🤝 Contributing
 Contributions are welcome!
 Please fork this repository, open a descriptive feature branch, make your commits, and submit a clean Pull Request.
 For major structural changes, please open an issue first to discuss what you would like to modify.